jjmccollum/teiphy/README.md

 <witness type="corrector" n="01C2"/>
 ```

-Then, when you run the `convert_tei.py` script, make sure that you include the `--fill-correctors` argument.
+Then, when you invoke any conversion command through the `main.py` script, make sure that you include the `--fill-correctors` argument.

 ### Removing First-hand Siglum Suffixes and Merging Multiple Attestations